Lopez vs. Stevenson: Boxing's Best Young Americans Collide January 31

 The fundamental question of this fight comes down to whether Lopez’s aggression can catch Stevenson before Stevenson’s defense turns the bout into a chess match he controls.
 Lopez wants to make this ugly, to turn the ring into a phone booth where his hand speed and combination punching can overwhelm Stevenson’s reflexes.
 Stevenson wants distance, angles, and the ability to dictate pace from the outside while Lopez chases shadows.

 Lopez’s power is legitimate and fight-changing.
-His knockout of Lomachenko remains one of the most stunning results in recent boxing history, and he’s carried that threat into every subsequent bout.
+According to CompuBox, Lopez lands 28% of his power punches across his career, well above the junior welterweight average.
 He throws with bad intentions, particularly to the body, and his willingness to take risks in search of the knockout creates opportunities that more conservative fighters never generate.
 But that aggression has also led to defeats when opponents have been skilled enough to exploit the openings he leaves.

 Stevenson’s defensive mastery presents a puzzle that few fighters have solved.
+According to CompuBox, opponents have connected on just 18% of total punches thrown against Stevenson across his career, one of the lowest rates among active champions.
 He slides punches with subtle head movement, makes opponents miss by inches, and counters with precise combinations that score without excessive commitment.
 His jab is among the best in boxing, a weapon that establishes range and sets up everything else.
+As ESPN analyst Tim Bradley has noted, “Shakur makes you pay for every punch you throw and miss.
+He turns your offense into his offense.”
 Stevenson doesn’t need to hurt you to beat you.
 He needs only to make you miss enough times that the scorecards become insurmountable.

 The conditioning of both fighters will be tested in ways they haven’t experienced recently.
 Lopez has sometimes faded in later rounds when his early aggression doesn’t produce stoppages, while Stevenson has been accused of coasting in fights he’s controlling comfortably.
 This matchup offers neither man the luxury of pacing themselves.
 Lopez needs to sustain pressure for twelve rounds against an elite defensive fighter.
 Stevenson needs to remain sharp for twelve rounds against someone who can end things with a single punch.